 Although you already know so much of what is needed to make this code work, we’re still here on day 97 introducing new things to learn.
 I hope you’re not discouraged by that – learning is an important skill, and in programming as well as many other industries you can find yourself constantly trying new things throughout your whole career.
 That might feel hard at times, but as the Spanish painter Pablo Picasso once said, “I am always doing that which I cannot do, in order that I may learn how to do it.”

 So, keep learning and be proud to say you’re still learning – it’s an important skill to have!

-Today you have three topics to work through, in which you’ll learn about build our primary and secondary views, show them side by side in a
+Today you have four topics to work through, in which you’ll learn about build our primary and secondary views, show them side by side in a

 NavigationView, learn an improved way to format lists, and more.

 If you use Twitter, the button below will prepare a tweet saying you completed today, along with a celebratory graphic, the URL to this page, and the challenge hashtag.
 Don't worry – it won't be sent until you confirm on Twitter!